edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

     $ cd edgedb-examples/fastapi-crud

-Create a Python 3.10 virtual environment, activate it, and install the dependencies with this command:
+Create a Python 3.10 virtual environment, activate it, and install the dependencies with this command.
+On Linux/macOS:

 .. code-block:: bash